daniel-julio-iglesias/microblog/docs/notes_microblog.md

 (venv) $ pybabel extract -F babel.cfg -k _l -o messages.pot .
 (venv) $ pybabel update -i messages.pot -d app/translations
 ```
+After the messages.po are updated, you can go ahead and translate any new tests,
+then compile the messages one more time to make them available to the application.